Abstract:

 2O

--2.
-This is one of the optimized planting models for promoting maize yield increase and achieving green and low-carbon goals in the red soil region of Southwest China.
+−2.
+This system is one of the optimized planting modes for increasing maize yields and promoting green, low-carbon development in the red soil region of Southwest China.